Hossein Khalatbari: Iran–Iraq War

 Hours after Iraqi Invasion of Iran began, he became involved in the war.
 In the Operation Kaman 99, he was the leader of an 8-aircraft squadron tasked to attack Baghdad.

 Khalatbari was Iran's military delegate in the International Court of Justice case United States Diplomatic and Consular Staff in Tehran.
 His mission was set to last for two months, however he returned to Iran after 15 days, stating "I cannot spend night and day in Switzerland, when the enemy's fighters do not leave my countrymen in peace."

 After his return, together with pilots like Abbas Doran and Alireza Yasini, he played a key role in Operation Morvarid and virtually destroyed the Iraqi Navy in October and November 1981 mostly with AGM-65 Maverick missiles.
 During the war, he destroyed a total number of 23 warships, including minesweepers, frigates and Osa missile boats.
 Khalatbari was a well-trained certified Maverick shooter and top scorer and hence became known as "Hossein the Maverick" (حسین ماوریک).
 Also, for sinking several Iraqi Osa missile boats he was nicknamed "The Osa Hunter" (شکارچی اوزا) and "The Osa Killer" (قاتل اوزا).

 In the H-3 airstrike, Khalatbari was among the top pilots and his maneuvers were decisive in damaging the Iraqi facility.

-50 Iraqi high-ranking officers, including two generals were killed in his airstrike operations.
-Bombing the Amarah bridge, harbor of Umm Qasr and Kirkuk refinery are among his other notable operations.
+Fifty Iraqi high-ranking officers, including two generals, were killed in his airstrike operations.
+His other notable operations include bombing the Amarah bridge, the harbor of Umm Qasr, and the Kirkuk refinery.

 Shot down

 On March 21, 1985 (corresponding to Persian New Year's Eve, Nowruz of the year 1364 in the Iranian calendar), Khalatbari flew from Hamedan Air Base together with his co-pilot Issa Mohammadzadeh-Arousmahalle to confront three Iraqi aircraft with the code-name Solomon 31.
 While over Iran's Kurdistan Province, he was able to shoot down one of two MiG-23s with a missile.
-His aircraft then was hit with a R-40 missile shot from a MiG-25PD, flown by Mohommed Rayyan – a flying ace and the most successful Iraqi fighter pilot.
-Mohammadzadeh-Arousmahalle was able to save himself by ejecting, but Khalatbari could not.
+His aircraft then was hit with a R-40 missile shot from a MiG-25PD, flown by Mohommed Rayyan—a flying ace and the most successful Iraqi fighter pilot.
+Mohammadzadeh-Arousmahalle saved himself by ejecting, but Khalatbari could not.